SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-preface.md

 The codebase for HiveAR is hosted on [GitHub](https://github.com/SwarmUS/HiveAR).

+More information can be found on how to setup an Android device with a hiveboard [here](hivear-setup.md).

 Its primary roles are defined as follows:

 - [Send commands to the agents in the swarm](hivear-commands.md)